-7.4 Within the institutional context of watershed management
+7.5 Within the institutional context of river basin management

 Water management and climate issues are often addressed in different institutional settings.
 Water management may fall within a ministry of water or department for water affairs, whereas climate change is usually addressed within a ministry of environment.
-Equally at the watershed level, climate change measures may be the responsibility of environmental agencies, whereas the watershed organisation is usually concerned with allocation and pollution control (Cap-Net 2008).
-The challenge is to prepare watershed organisations to take up responsibilities in addressing climate change adaptation, together with local authorities and environmental agencies.
+Equally at the river basin level, climate change measures may be the responsibility of environmental agencies, whereas the river basin organization is usually concerned with allocation and pollution control (Cap-Net, 2008).
+The challenge is to prepare river basin organizations to take up responsibilities in addressing climate change adaptation, together with local authorities and environmental agencies.